Event managers plan, promote and run events, such as conferences, for a variety of clients.

 Event managers with three or more years' experience usually earn

-Pay for event managers varies depending on experience and employer.
+Pay for event managers varies depending on experience.
 New event managers often start out as event assistants or event co-ordinators.

 (This information is a guide only.
 Find out more about the sources of our pay information)

 Event managers may do some or all of the following:

 - work closely with clients, contractors, staff and volunteers